wmccarth123/Final-Project-1/README.md

 ## Introduction
 ### Our Task

-We are a new new Business group at a PA Asset Management firm tasked with leading the firms integration of Digital Assets with traditional investment porfolios.
-The firm is interested in exploring how two digital assets, Bitcoin & Eethereum, into its traditional investment stragegy for Conservative, Moderate, & Agressive pofilios.
+We are a new new business group at a Pennsylvania Asset Management firm tasked with leading the firms integration of digital assets with traditional investment porfolios.
+The firm is interested in exploring how digital assets fit it into its traditional investment stragegy for Conservative, Moderate, & Agressive pofilios.
 Our task is to recommend which & how much Digital Asset should be paied with each traditional porfolio risk profile.
-Susecuently, based on Market Data in the state recommend Markets to which these porfolios can be targeted too.
+Then based on Market data in the state recommend Markets to which these porfolios can be targeted too.

 For this Analysis we will need to answer:

-1. Analyze the results of the last 5 years for a traditonal Conservative, Moderate, & Agressive Porfolio for a baseline.
+1. Analyse the risk profile of Bitcoin & Eethereum: How do Ethereum and Bitcoin compare with the broader market, as represented by S&P500 Index?
-2. Analyse the risk profile of Bitcoin & Eethereum: How do Ethereum and Bitcoin compare with the broader market, as represented by S&P500 Index?
+2.Analyze the results of the last 5 years for a traditonal Conservative, Moderate, & Agressive Porfolio for a baseline.
-3. Recomend how much of each Digital Assets should be combined with each Traditonal profilio & anlayze the outcome
+4. Recomend how much of each Digital Assets should be combined with each Traditonal profilio & anlayze the outcome
-4. Anlayze Pennsylvania Census Data to recommend markets for each Porfolio
+5. Anlayze Pennsylvania Census Data to recommend markets for each Porfolio

 ---

 ## Data Sources
-Data for this presentaion was found in three parts:
+Data for this analysis was found in three parts:
 1. We research the make up of Traditional Pofolios & incorprated assets that fit the risk profolio of each profilio.
 * Conservative includes: BIV, BSV, VB, VV, VXUS
 * Moderate & Agressive include: BND, VB, VV, VWO, VXUS

-(Data Soruce API)
+(Data Soruce API saved as csv)

 2. Bitcoin & Eethereum choosen for thier breath of data & Name recongnition to novice digital investors